linhlt34/cfa-mistake-logger-streamlit/README.md

 ## Features

 - **Automatic Text Parsing**: Extracts question details, results, and categories from pasted content
 - **Error Classification**: Categorize mistakes into different types:
   - Misread the question
   - Wrong formula/concept
   - Calculation error
   - Uncertain
 - **Notes Support**: Add detailed notes for each mistake

-- **Data Export**: Export mistake log to CSV with timestamp

-- **Data Import**: Load and merge existing CSV logs
+- **Advanced Data Management**:
+  - **Export**: Download your log as a standard CSV or an Excel-optimized file.
+  - **Import**: Upload and merge multiple log files at once, with automatic de-duplication.
+  - **Delete**: A dedicated "Delete Mode" allows for easy removal of incorrect entries.
 - **Real-time Display**: View recent mistakes in a clean table format